iheanyiobinali/iheanyiobinali/README.md

-### Hi there 👋, I'm Iheanyi Obinali
+# Hi there 👋, I'm Iheanyi Obinali
-#### Data Analyst
+#### I'm a Data Analyst
 ![Data Analyst](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)
 I'm Iheanyi.
 I specialize in extracting meaningful insights from raw data.
 I particularly enjoy working with spreadsheets and creating visuals using tools like Google Sheets, Excel, and Power BI.
 Currently, I'm expanding my knowledge by learning about databases and their practical applications.

-Skills: Data-Analysis / MYSQL / Google sheets / MS powerBI / MSExcel
+## Skills and Experience.
+•🧮 Data-Analysis
+•💻 MYSQL
+•📄 Google sheets
+•📊 MS-powerBI
+•📑 MS-Excel